-Before the Even t Work with the licensee to effectively prepare for a petroleum industry incident.
-Provide input to the licensee's site-specific plan to ensure it is compatible with the Municipal Emergency Plan (MEP) where feasible.
-Participa te in licensee's preparatory training and exercises where possible.
-Maintain 24-hour emergency contact numbers.
-Upon t he Notific ation of and during an Event Respond to and assess the emergency incident with the licensee.
-Establish contact with the licensee in order to obtain emergency status information such as: Additional hazard information Roadblock locations and if assistance is required to set up and maintain Direction of approach to the incident Determine the extent of any injuries.
-Find out what response and public protection actions have been taken The location of the On-site Command Post (OSCP) and any Emergency Operations Centres (EOCs). the Municipal Emergency Plan (MEP) and establish a Municipal Emergency Operations MEOC) if required.
-Location will be determined based on location of incident. ssible work with all other responders to establish a single Regional EOC (REOC) or have a tative present at the licensee's EOC.
-If necess ary, declare a State of Local Emergency.
-Activate the emergency public warning system to alert people to life threatening hazards, as required Initiate p ublic protection measures, as necessary.
-Planning see will coordinate notification and shelter in place or evacuation within the Emergency Zone (EPZ).
-If the hazard area extends beyond the EPZ, the county will coordinate, with the evacuation of the public.
-Coordina te with the licensee establishment and maintenance of reception centre(s).
-Only has limited access to transportation for evacuees. a public information service, including the use of the news media to inform and instruct the the emergency and of any protective actions to be taken.
-Coordina te news releases with the licensee, if required.
-After t he Event Complete e a "lessons learned" process and provide any feedback to the licensee.
-Participa te in multi-agency debriefings.
+- Q Respond to and assess the emergency incident with the licensee. - □ Establish contact with the licensee in order to obtain emergency status information such as: - Additional hazard information - Roadblock locations and if assistance is required to set up and maintain - Direction of approach to the incident - Determine the extent of any injuries. - □ Find out what response and public protection actions have been taken - The location of the On-site Command Post (OSCP) and any Emergency Operations Centres (EOCs). - Activate the Municipal Emergency Plan (MEP) and establish a Municipal Emergency Operations Centre (MEOC) if required.
+Location will be determined based on location of incident. - □ When possible work with all other responders to establish a single Regional EOC (REOC) or have a representative present at the licensee's EOC. - □ If necessary, declare a State of Local Emergency. - Activate the emergency public warning system to alert people to life threatening hazards, as required. - □ Initiate public protection measures, as necessary. - The licensee will coordinate notification and shelter in place or evacuation within the Emergency Planning Zone (EPZ).
+If the hazard area extends beyond the EPZ, the county will coordinate, with the licensee; evacuation of the public. - □ Coordinate with the licensee establishment and maintenance of reception centre(s). - Only has limited access to transportation for evacuees. - Establish a public information service, including the use of the news media to inform and instruct the public of the emergency and of any protective actions to be taken. - □ Coordinate news releases with the licensee, if required.

+- Complete a "lessons learned" process and provide any feedback to the licensee. - □ Participate in multi-agency debriefings.